hav-noms/final-project-hav-noms/design_pattern_decisions.md

 - [x] Owned - Protect the critical system admin functions with owner only modifers.
 I've used my own owned instead of open zeplins to have full control over the code on this one.
 - [x] Mortal - ownerOnly functionality to allow deprecated contracts to be killed/selfdestructed as part of the upgrade mechanism.
 - [x] Pausable - ownerOnly Circuit Breaker to allow the Smart Contract system to be stop incase of a known vulnerability and for upgrades
+- [x] SafeDecimalMath - An extension of SafeMath provides operations on wei that include the ERC20 standard of 18 decimals

 ## Inheritance Map